andreped/super-ml-pets/README.md

 5. Then, simply start the AI by running this command from the terminal (with example path to pretrained model, **without extension .zip**):
     > python main.py --task deploy --infer_model /path/to/trained/model_sap_gym_sb3_280822_finetuned_641057_steps

-6. Go back into the game and press the "Space" keyboard button (when you are in the Arena (in team preparation, before battle).
+6. Go back into the game and press the `Space` keyboard button (when you are in the Arena (in team preparation, before battle).

 It might take a few seconds, but you should now be able to see the AI start playing.
 Please, let it play in peace, or else it might get angry and you may have accidentally created [Skynet](https://en.wikipedia.org/wiki/Skynet_(Terminator)).
 If you accidentally exit the game, or dont have the game in fullscreen, the machine vision system will fail, and you will have to start a completely new game to use the AI (properly).